Second Skin

 “Yes.
 Every day.
 And I just threw up.
 It feels like I’m getting worse.”

-What had she said?
+What did she tell me last time?
 I don’t remember.

 “That’s unfortunate,” Dr. Myles replied.
 “But I can prescribe something.
 I’ll notify the pharmacy once it’s ready.
 We can schedule another CAT scan, although you’ve already had two.
 Both were completely clean.”